Biographies of the greatest mathematicians are in separate files by birth year:

 The Pythagorean Theorem was known long before Pythagoras, but he is often credited with the first proof.
 (Apastambha proved it in India at about the same time; some conjecture that Pythagoras journeyed to India and learned of the proof there.)
 He may have discovered the simple parametric form of Pythagorean triplets (xx-yy, 2xy, xx+yy), although the first explicit mention of this may be in Euclid's Elements.
 Other discoveries of the Pythagorean school include the concepts of perfect and amicable numbers, polygonal numbers, golden ratio (attributed to Theano), the five regular solids (attributed to Pythagoras himself), and irrational numbers (attributed to Hippasus).
 It is said that the discovery of irrational numbers upset the Pythagoreans so much they tossed Hippasus into the ocean!
 (Another version has Hippasus banished for revealing the secret for constructing the sphere which circumscribes a dodecahedron.)

-In addition to Parmenides, the famous successors of Thales and Pythagoras include Zeno of Elea (see below), Hippocrates of Chios (see below), Plato of Athens (ca 428-348 BC), Theaetetus (ca 414-369 BC), and Archytas (see below).
+In addition to Parmenides, the famous successors of Thales and Pythagoras include Zeno of Elea (see below), Hippocrates of Chios (see below), Plato of Athens (ca 428-348 BC), Theaetetus (see below), and Archytas (see below).
 These early Greeks ushered in a Golden Age of Mathematics and Philosophy unequaled in Europe until the Renaissance.
 The emphasis was on pure, rather than practical, mathematics.
 Plato (who ranks #40 on Michael Hart's famous list of the Most Influential Persons in History) decreed that his scholars should do geometric construction solely with compass and straight-edge rather than with "carpenter's tools" like rulers and protractors.